marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This is what's so cool about WebGL: you can tell it to render certain *parts* of your pregenerated geometry buffer.
 All you need is to know the individual tiles' buffer start index, and the number of coordinates the tile uses in 3d space, and those are the only parameters to pass to WebGL to draw this tile (alongside the correct texture reference-- disregarded here).

-The functions to decide what those tiles are, are quite different for 2D and 360&deg; images, the latter using a lot of 3D Matrix calculations, of which I will spare you the details here.
+The functions to decide what those tiles are, are quite different between 2D and 360&deg; images, the latter using a lot of 3D Matrix calculations, of which I will spare you the details here.

 So now we are at the point where everything is in place to draw a frame in Micrio.
 To do this, AssemblyScript needs to know: